 The images are generally recorded on smartphones or using higherresolution and higher-sensitivity cameras.
-These can have considerably greater sensitivity than the human eye (Hayakawa et al. 2024), so low-intensity aurora can now be recorded that would not have been noted by visual observers in the past.
-However, the difference between cameras and the eye depends on wavelength, and so auroras of different colours are differently affected.
+As discussed in Section 2, these can have considerably greater sensitivity than the un-attuned human eye, so low-intensity aurora can now be recorded that may not have been noted by visual observers in the past.
+However, the difference between cameras and the eye depends on wavelength, and so auroras of different colours are differently affected and observers who have not given their eyes enough time to adjust to dark conditions (up to two hours) will not see aurora that can be detected by camera.
 Observers now often go searching for aurora based on reasonably accurate forecasts and use their cameras to find it.
-We note that one image of aurora on 10 May 2024 from the Big Island, Hawaii arose because the observer was photographing meteors and only later realized that there was a backdrop of auroral light that his camera had detected where his eyes had not.
+Note that doing so takes the observer out of scotopic vision and hence subsequently they will tend not to see the aurora by naked eye.
+We note that one image of aurora on 10/11 May 2024 from the Big Island, Hawaii arose because the observer was photographing meteors and only later realized that there was a backdrop of auroral light that his camera had detected where his eyes had not.
 However, in this particular case, other accounts from the Big Island that night are specific in saying the observer saw the aurora visually before taking the photograph: for example, Brenda Trowbridge of Naalehu, Hawaii is quoted in the Kaua'i News Hawaiian newspaper as spotting the aurora without her camera, before fetching it to take photographs.
-The important issue of comparing modern day, camera-assisted and internet-reported observations with past naked-eye observations is discussed below in Section 3.7.
+The important issue of comparing modern day, camera-assisted and internet-reported observations with past naked-eye observations is discussed below in Section 4.7.